ashawkey/note/docs/linux/git_tricks.md

 # now you want to merge to main, but other people also merged many things already.
 # fetch remote changes
 git fetch origin
-# rebase your changes to origin/main (ours are incoming changes)
+# rebase (replay) your changes to origin/main (ours are incoming)
 git rebase origin/main
-# or merge your changes to origin/main
+# or origin/main's changes into your code (they are incoming), sometimes this is easier
 git merge origin/main

 # now your commits and other people's commits are both applied, but this has diverged from your remote branch since rebase will add other people's commits (if you have pushed before), so you need to force update your remote branch
 git push origin --force
 ```

-But sometimes this still cannot fix your problem: there are so many conflicts that you cannot rebase or merge.

 You may want to squash your commits before rebasing: